BobcatRobotics-Archive/2018_recorded_data/hartford_auto_files_mod1/README.txt

-These files are the files currently on the RoboRIO on the competiton bot at the end of hartford with the tweaks made over the competition.
+These files are the files first set of mods to files that were used at the Hartford competition.

 These files are not consistent between the xxxxxx.txt and xxxxxx.speeds.txt

-These files don't have the shortened left2scale_short.txt file made in the championship match that was copied over the other left2scale files so that we wouldn't interfere with 195 crossing over if the scale was on the left.
+These files have the shortened left2scale_short.txt file made in the championship match (but compare after pulling from rio).

+And changes to the left2scale_short_switch that Dave B. proposed in email.

 Differences from the hartford_auto_files_raw directory: